Skip to main content

 HOA Fence Violation: How to Fix It Fast

-This guide covers why fences get cited, the fastest way to fix or contest each type of violation, and how to keep it from happening again.
+This guide covers why fences get cited so often, the fastest way to fix or contest each type of violation, what to do if a hurricane caused the damage, and how to keep it from happening again.

 Why HOAs Cite Fences So Often